robertheeter/ticker/README.md

 Each widget inherits from this Widget class.
 Accordingly, each Widget must have the following functions:
 - `setup(self)`: sets up any required APIs and initializes some class variables.
-- `update(self, action_state)`: updates and returns a new screen image (as a PIL Image object); the `action_state` parameter is an integer in [0, 1, 2, 3] to indicate the number of times that the action button has been pressed (i.e., no press, single press, double press, triple press); this update function can include a set of conditions to handle this user input.
+- `update(self, action_state)`: updates and returns a new screen image (as a PIL Image object); the `action_state` parameter is an integer in [0, 1, 2, 3] to indicate the number of times that the action button (marked with "•"; see the hardware documentation) has been pressed (i.e., no press, single press, double press, triple press); this update function can include a set of conditions to handle this user input.

 Each Widget should also have the following properties:
 - `refresh_rate`: the refresh rate of the display (in Hz), implemented as a wait in `Widget.update()`.